 Martha B. Marshall, M.A., LPC

 I am a Licensed Professional Counselor.
 I received my Master’s of Art in Counseling from St. Edward’s University.
-For several years, I've been working at Northwest Counseling & Wellness Center (NCWC) in Austin, TX which is a holistic treatment center integrating eastern and western philosophies of healing to address the mind, body and spirit in treatment.
+For several years, I worked at Northwest Counseling & Wellness Center (NCWCaustin.com) in Austin, TX which is a holistic treatment center integrating eastern and western philosophies of healing to address the mind, body and spirit in treatment.
 I have experience with dual diagnosis clients.

-I believe the outdoors contribute greatly to our well-being, so I offer outdoor meditation and mindful self-compassion workshops.
+I believe the outdoors contribute greatly to our well-being, so I often make outdoor activity available to clients.
+Hiking in a forest, paddle boarding, and other activities allow our inner-wisdom to be tapped.
+I offer outdoor meditation and mindful self-compassion workshops.
 Sometimes I hold these at Wild Basin Preserve in Austin, Texas, a beautiful hiking area near where I live.

 Before Austin, Texas, I lived in Minneapolis, New York, Seattle, and San Francisco.
-I have traveled throughout the world and especially enjoy seeing the way people interact.
-While I travel I gather experiences, such as various types of meditation and stress busters which I share with clients in my practice.
+I have traveled throughout the world and especially enjoy discovering personal stories in different cultures, and immersing myself in spiritual practices, such as the meditations and yoga of India and contemplative hiking to majestic dzongs of Bhutan.

 My Approach to Therapy